Are Life Insurance Payouts Taxable in Canada?

 Insurance Policy as Collateral

 You can use your permanent insurance policy’s cash value as loan collateral.
-You can receive these loans completely tax-free.
+Loans from a third-party lender using your policy as collateral are generally not taxable.
+However, policy loans taken directly from the insurer may have tax implications.
 Moreover, there won’t be any tax consequences if you can repay the loan during your lifetime.

 If you die before repaying the loan, the proceeds from your policy will be used to repay the loan first.